 - View the report: Adventure Bay Flood Study (PDF)

-Council has committed to carry out a flood studies for the Margate Rivulet and Coffee Creek during 2020-21.
+Council has committed to carry out a flood study for Coffee Creek during 2020-21.

 These flood studies will identify the existing and future flood risks within each catchment and assist Council to establish required development control measures for future developments.
 These works are underlined by Council’s commitment to facilitate sustainable development within the municipality.